 His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada

 His Divine Grace A.C.
-Bhaktivedanta Swami Prabhupada was born Abhay Charan De, on the 1 September 1896, in Calcutta.
-In 1922 he met His Divine Grace Bhaktisiddhanta Sarasvati Thakur, Founder of Gaudiya Math, who requested Abhay to broadcast Vedic knowledge in the English medium.
-In 1933, at Allahabad, Abhay was formally initiated and made it his life ambition to expound the Vedic conclusion that real freedom means liberation from the miseries of material life: birth, death, old age and disease, a state that can be permanently attained by awakening one's pure love for God, Krishna-Prema or Krishna-bhakti.
+Bhaktivedanta Swami Prabhupada was born as Abhay Charan De, on the 1st of September 1896, in Calcutta.
+In 1922 he met His Divine Grace Bhaktisiddhanta Sarasvati Thakur, Founder of Gaudiya Math, who requested Abhay to broadcast Vedic knowledge in the English language.
+In 1933, at Allahabad, Abhay was formally initiated at Allahabad and made it his life ambition to expound the Vedic conclusion that real freedom means liberation from the miseries of material life: birth, death, old age and disease, a state that can be permanently attained by awakening one's pure love for God, Krishna-Prema or Krishna-bhakti.

 In the ensuing years Abhay Charanaravinda (his initiated name), wrote a commentary on the Bhagavad-gita.
 In 1944 he started the Back to Godhead magazine, which to this day is being continued by his disciples.